carocat/data-engineer-case/README.md

 # Aim of this coding task

-> 📝 _Comments by me are included in **italic blockquotes** throughout this README to clarify implementation status, assumptions, and design choices._

 The aim of this coding task is to assess the way you approach problems and design solutions, as well as providing insight into your coding style, expertise and willingness to experiment.
 It will also provide us with a common ground for a technical interview.

 We'd love to see what kind of solution you come up with to the task below and how you approach problem solving.

 There is no hard time limit set for this task, but we recommend allocating up to 3 hours to complete this task.
 Due to time constraints, we don't expect a perfect solution with all the edge cases covered.
 You’re encouraged to focus on your core strengths and things that you think are important — feel free to leave notes and TODOs if there are parts of implementation you didn’t manage to complete.

----

-# ✅ Comments from Carolina

-> _I structured the project to reflect best practices in data engineering, including modular pipelines, schema enforcement, and validation.
-Given time constraints, the modelling part was scaffolded but not fully implemented.
-Please refer to the `/modelling` module for the planned direction._

----

 # Task Description